TheNeolithicSubjectUnravels/OnTheFlowOfSpecies/README.md

 # Cognitive Learning Showcase Repository

-This project is focused on creating structured learning materials for three *open source* papers: *"The Material basis of Cooperation: how Scarcity Reduces Trusting Behaviour"* and *"An Evolutionary Model of Cooperation, Fairness and Altruistic Punishment in Public Good Games."* It includes keywords, chunks and summaries, and note-taking files to facilitate learning.
+This project focuses on creating structured learning materials for two *open-source* papers: *"The Material basis of Cooperation: how Scarcity Reduces Trusting Behaviour"* and *"An Evolutionary Model of Cooperation, Fairness and Altruistic Punishment in Public Good Games"*.

+It includes keywords, keyword chunks (*the keywords grouped into meaningful categories*), summaries, and note-taking files, along with potential usage guidelines, to facilitate learning, study and memorization.

 ## Index
 - [Structure](#structure)